I feed two specific local pigeons on my window sill (though not all the time, of course).

 Because it helps keep them healthy.

-Other people keep/feed cats this way.
+Anyway, other people keep cats this way.
 I have two pigeons.

 These two see me as a neighbour, the way humans see neighbours too.
-You show your babies to some neighbours and may ask them for a cup of flour or sugar (well, that only happens in books) and tell your kids to stay away from other neighbours.
+You show your babies to some neighbours and may ask them for a cup of flour or sugar (well, that only happens in books and old films these days) and you tell your kids to stay away from other neighbours.

 Pigeons see it similarly.
 Why wouldn’t they?